-Everything You Need to Know About Gross Profit Formulas
+Gross Profit Formulas: Everything You Need to Know

 Depending on your business’s industry, gross profit may be more relevant than net income or other performance measures.
 Although these figures are all obviously highly related, understanding the differences between them is still very important to your business’s future.

-In this post, we’ll explain what you should know about using gross profit formulas.
-By taking the time to understand everything that goes into this particular metric, you may be able to improve the way your business performs over time.
+In this blog post, we’ll explain what you should know about using gross profit formulas.
+By taking the time to understand this metric, you can improve the way your business performs over time.

 What is Gross Profit?

-Businesses use gross profit to show how strong your business’s revenues are.
-Typically, this is done once you’ve accounted for the cost of producing the goods and services associated with them.
-In other words, business owners have recognized that simply looking at revenues is no longer enough—these revenues will only be worthwhile if they’re significantly greater than the cost of producing them.
+Most likely, you use gross profit to show how strong your business’s revenues are.
+Typically, this is done once you’ve accounted for the cost of producing the goods and services that come with them.
+In other words, business owners have recognized that simply looking at revenues is no longer enough.
+This is because these revenues will only be worthwhile if they’re much greater than the cost of producing them.

 Gross profit is also sometimes referred to as sales profit or gross income.
-It’s important to note that the formula used for calculating gross profit only accounts for some of the expenses associated with running a business (COGS).
-Other expenses, such as depreciation, amortization, and taxes, won’t be accounted for until later.
+It’s important to note that the formula used to calculate gross profit only accounts for some business expenses.
+For short, this is called COGS.
+Other business expenses, such as depreciation, amortization, and taxes, won’t be accounted for until later.

 How is Gross Profit Calculated?

-Despite the fact that the formula for calculating gross profit is quite simple, it’s still one of the most widely quoted figures in the world of business.
-In order to calculate gross profit, you’ll need to know your revenue and the cost of goods sold (COGS).
+The formula for calculating gross profit is quite simple.
+However, it’s still one of the most widely quoted figures in business.
+In order to calculate gross profit, you’ll need to know your total revenue and the cost of goods sold (COGS).

-- Revenue is a term used to describe all positive cash flows, without accounting for any of the associated expenses.
+- Revenue is a term used to describe all positive cash flows, without accounting for any of the related expenses.